 Fiscal Year: The Company's fiscal year ends on the last Sunday in December and contains either 52 or 53 weeks.
 Therefore, the financial results of certain 53-week years will not be exactly comparable to the prior and subsequent 52-week years.
-The years ended December 26, 2021, December 27, 2020, and December 29, 2019 all contain operating results for 52 weeks.
+The fiscal years ended December 25, 2022, December 26, 2021, and December 27, 2020 all contain operating results for 52 weeks.